 A well-formulated Development Plan serves as a ‘linking’ tool between the established planning direction and on the ground development outcomes and in doing so, aims to guide Council, development proponents and the community on how this area of Rosedale should be developed over time.

-Documents associated with the Draft Development Plan can be found below:
+Documents associated with the public notification period of the draft Development Plan can be found below:

-At the conclusion of the public notification period, Council Officers will consider all comments and feedback received, and where appropriate and relevant to do so, will use this feedback to inform the final Development Plan.
+Council Officers are current reviewing and considering all comments and feedback received during the public notification period.
+Where appropriate and relevant to do so, these comments and feedback will be used to inform the final Development Plan.